 Based on the questions, we knew that online marketing functionality will be used for this project.
 One of the on-line marketing features is content personalization which will need to be applied on landing pages for campaigns.
 The client wants to perform the changes by themselves.

-This information leads you to decide (in the planning phase) that you should use the portal engine with widgets rather than web parts so that editors can personalize content in the future without needing to get developers involved.
+This information leads you to decide (in the planning phase) that you should use MVC widgets rather than writing personalization conditions in code so that editors can personalize content in the future without needing to get developers involved.
 Failing to ask this question and take the answer into consideration could lead to significant redesign work, project delay or present hurdles for editors in the future.

 When asking about how many pages the client is planning to have on the web site, it is discovered that they plan to have millions of news articles.